 - 1) Infrastructure Projects: Capital projects that will further the goals of the ATP.
 This typically includes the environmental, design, right-of-way, and construction phases of a capital (facilities) project.
 A new infrastructure project will not be programmed without a complete Project Study Report (PSR) or PSR equivalent. - The application will be considered a PSR equivalent if it defines and justifies the project scope, cost, and schedule.
 Though the PSR or equivalent may focus on the project phases proposed for programming, it must provide at least a preliminary estimate of costs for all phases.
-PSR guidelines are posted on the State Transportation Improvement Program (STIP) page of the Commission's website under "Background Information". - Further guidance can be found in the Caltrans Project Development Procedures Manual. - The Commission expects collaboration and cooperation between the implementing agency and Caltrans for all projects on the state highway system.
-Applicants who are applying with projects on the state highway system should attach a completed State Highway System Project Impact Assessment Form to the application.
-This form can be obtained from the Caltrans 2023 Active Transportation Program website. - Plans: The development of a community-wide bicycle, pedestrian, safe routes to school, or active transportation plan that encompasses or is predominately located in a disadvantaged community.
-See Appendix A for Plan Project Guidance. - The first priority for the funding of plans will be for eligible applicants that have neither a bicycle plan, a pedestrian plan, a safe routes to schools plan, nor a comprehensive active transportation plan.
+PSR guidelines are posted on the State Transportation Improvement Program (STIP) page of the Commission's website under "Background Information."
+Feasibility studies are not considered PSR equivalent documents. - Further guidance can be found in the Caltrans Project Development Procedures Manual. - The Commission expects collaboration and cooperation between the implementing agency and Caltrans for all projects on the state highway system.
+Applicants who are applying for projects on the state highway system should attach a completed State Highway System Project Impact Assessment Form to the application.
+This form can be obtained from the Caltrans 2025 Active Transportation Program website. - Plans: The development of a community-wide bicycle, pedestrian, safe routes to school, or active transportation plan that encompasses or is predominately located in a disadvantaged community.
+See Appendix A for Plan Project Guidance. - The first priority for the funding of plans will be for eligible applicants that have neither a bicycle plan, a pedestrian plan, a safe routes to schools plan, nor a comprehensive active transportation plan. - The second priority for the funding of plans will be for eligible applicants that have a bicycle plan, pedestrian plan, or safe routes to school plan, but not all. - The third priority for the funding of plans will be for updates to an active transportation plan that is more than five years old. - The lowest priority for the funding of plans will be for updates to an active transportation plan that is five years old or less.

-- The second priority for the funding of plans will be for eligible applicants that have a bicycle plan, pedestrian plan, or safe routes to school plan but not all. - The third priority for the funding of plans will be for updates to an active transportation plan that is more than five years old. - The lowest priority for the funding of plan will be for updates to an active transportation plan that is five years old or less. - 3) Non-infrastructure (NI) Projects: Education and encouragement programs that further the goals of the ATP.
+- 3) Non-infrastructure (NI) Projects: Education and encouragement programs that further the goals of the ATP.
 See Appendix B for example NI activities. - NI projects are not limited to those benefiting school students. - NI projects can be start-up programs or new components of existing programs. - The Commission intends to focus NI funding on start-up projects.
-A project is considered to be a start-up when no program currently exists. - A project with components added to an existing program must demonstrate how the original program is continuing without ATP funding. - All NI projects must demonstrate how the program is sustainable and will be continued after ATP funding is exhausted. - ATP cannot fund existing or ongoing program operations. - 4) Infrastructure projects with non-infrastructure components: These are capital projects that include an education or encouragement component.
-The non-infrastructure component should be mentioned throughout the application and enhance the infrastructure project. - 5) Quick-Build Project Phase II Pilot Program: The Commission will consider a small number of quick-build projects for the 2023 ATP as a phase II pilot.
-Quickbuild projects are interim capital infrastructure projects that further the goals of the ATP.
+A project is considered to be a start-up when no program currently exists. - A project with components added to an existing program must demonstrate how the original program is continuing without ATP funding. - All NI projects must demonstrate how the program is sustainable and will be continued after ATP funding is exhausted. - ATP cannot fund existing or ongoing program operations. - 4) Infrastructure projects with non-infrastructure components: These are capital projects with education or encouragement components.
+The non-infrastructure component should be mentioned throughout the application and enhance the infrastructure project.
+When the non-infrastructure component is dependent on the infrastructure project, and its implementation must occur after the completion of the infrastructure project, the project schedule and project programming request must clearly reflect the sequential delivery of both components. - 5) Quick-Build Projects: The Commission will consider a small number of quick-build projects for the 2025 ATP.
+Quick-build projects are interim capital infrastructure projects that further the goals of the ATP.
 These projects require construction, and are built with durable, low to moderate cost materials but last from one year to five years.
 See Appendix D for additional details.